 Pore strips take me back in time, and it’s good to see them finding their back to the mainstream cosmetic industry.
 Before charcoal, snail oil, sheet masks, salicylic acid, and the K-skin care regimen made waves, it was pore strips that everyone swore by.
-The advertisements for pore strips that show a model rip off a pore strip with all the gunk stuck on it are oddly satisfying.
-But, the big question remains – do pore strips really work?
+The advertisements for pore strips that show a model ripping off a pore strip with all the gunk stuck on it are oddly satisfying.
+Still, the big question remains – do pore strips really work?
 And, if they do, are they good?
 Before we get into that, let’s check out how to use pore strips the right way.

 How To Use Pore Strips

 - Wash your face thoroughly with warm water and an exfoliating cleanser.
 Pat it dry.

 - Dampen your nose with a little water.
 This will make the strip stick to your skin.

 - Remove the strip from the packet and peel off the paper at the back.

 - Position the strip around the curved part of your nose, with its tip facing downwards.

 - Smoothen out the strip to remove any air bubbles and make it stick to your skin completely.

 - Leave the strip on for 10 – 15 minutes.